mathkimchi/singularity/DEVLOG.md

 Okay, egui also uses winit, BUT, apparently egui [allows me to easily allow non-main thread running](https://github.com/emilk/egui/discussions/1489).
 But, I need to use winit, and eframe 0.28 and winit 0.30 are incompatible or something.

+2024/9/25

+I added active updates, but currently you need to give it an event to make it update.
+I can jankily do continuous updates by just requesting updates on every update.